barryvdh/laravel-ide-helper/readme.md

 ### Automatic phpDoc generation for Laravel Facades

-Require this package in your composer.json and run composer update (or run `composer require barryvdh/laravel-ide-helper:1.*` directly):
+Require this package with composer using the following command:

-    "barryvdh/laravel-ide-helper": "1.*"
+    composer require barryvdh/laravel-ide-helper

 After updating composer, add the ServiceProvider to the providers array in app/config/app.php